 Benefits of Membership

 The other way to get around having to pay a fee for an additional driver is to use a discount code for an organization you are a member of.
-The following organizations allow for an additional driver at no charge to their members:
+The following organizations allow for an additional driver at no charge to their members if booked with their discount:

 AAA: Members get a free additional driver at Hertz.